cavu757/sinatra-project-leanbplan/spec.md

 See README.md file.

 Confirm
-- [ ] You have a large number of small Git commits
+- [x] You have a large number of small Git commits Have a decent amount of commits.
+Will need to consciously keep on reminding myself to commit frequently in future projects.

-- [ ] Your commit messages are meaningful
+- [x] Your commit messages are meaningful i.e. 'initial commit', 'user controller functionality', 'bplan controller functionality', 'update signup_error'

-- [ ] You made the changes in a commit that relate to the commit message
+- [x] You made the changes in a commit that relate to the commit message Commit messages that have more than one feature change have further description of what is changed.
+For future projects, will split these commits to have more specific changes and also easier to understand.

-- [ ] You don't include changes in a commit that aren't related to the commit message
+- [x] You don't include changes in a commit that aren't related to the commit message Completed by ensuring that the commit message was always related to the commit changes.